 Derivative financial instruments result in exposure to credit risk since there is a risk of counterparty default.
 The maximum credit exposure of derivative contracts, before collateral, is represented by the fair value of contracts in an asset position at the reporting date.
-At December 31, 2022 and 2021, the counterparty credit risk exposure on the fair value of these interest-rate swap contracts was not material.
-At December 31, 2022, Hydro One's credit exposure for all derivative instruments, and applicable payables and receivables, was with two financial institutions with investment grade credit ratings as counterparties.
+At December 31, 2023, there was no counterparty risk.
+At December 31, 2022, the counterparty credit risk exposure on the fair value of these interest-rate swap contracts was not material.